 The main magnet cryogenic, vacuum, and electrical components are unavoidably interwoven.
-The cryogenic system consists of 48 single phasetwo phase loops.
+The cryogenic system consists of 48 single phase-two phase loops.
 Each satellite refrigerator feeds two loops and each loop has a JT valve at its far end.
-The beam-tube vacuum system (discussed in more detail in Section 5) has warm gate valves that isolate sections of each sector at (typically) ten locations.
-These valves are located between cryo loops and at the two ends of each warm region (the long straight section and the medium straight sections at locations 17 and 48).
-The electrical circuit (discussed in more detail in Section 6) for the main magnets consists of all coils connected in series along the coil bus and of foldbacks at the two ends of the B0 straight section bringing current back through the magnets along the return bus.
+The beamtube vacuum system has warm gate valves that isolate sections of each sector at (typically) ten locations.
+These valves are located between cryo loops and at the two ends of each warm region (the long straight section and themedium straight sections at locations 17 and 48).
+The electrical circuit for the main magnets consists of all coils connected in series along the coil bus and of foldbacks at the two ends of the BO straight section bringing current back through the magnets along the return bus.
 Power-supply feed points are located once per sector at the same locations as one of the cryogenic feeds.
-Thus cryogenic feedthroughs of the two electrical buses are necessary at the end of every cryogenic loop except at B0.
-The interrelation between the three systems is illustrated for a typical sector in Fig. 2-7.
+Thus cryogenic feedthroughs of the two electrical buses are necessary at the end of every cryogenic loop except at BO.
+The interrelation between the three systems is illustrated for a typical sector in Fig. 39.

 The feed box contains a pair of power leads where necessary, one or two cryogenic feedthroughs, a pair of subcoolers and instrumentation for cryogenic control of the refrigerator and magnets.
-Figure 2-8 is a simplified engineering drawing of a feed box.
-These boxes are welded into the down-stream ends of normal quadrupole cryostats at locations 15, 25, 35, and 45 and use 20 in. of available mini-straight space.
+Figure 40 is a simplified engineering drawing of a feed box.
+These boxes are welded into the downstream ends of normal quadrupole cryostats at locations 15, 25, 35, and 45 and use 20 in. of available mini-straight space.